Visitor Levy

 -

 No. Conwy County Borough Council hasn’t made any decisions yet.
-A proposal to carry out a consultation to seek the views of the tourism trade, local residents and visitors about the Visitor Accommodation Levy will be presented to Full Council in early 2026.
+A proposal to carry out a consultation to seek the views of the tourism trade, local residents and visitors about the Visitor Levy was approved by Full Council on 14th May 2026.
 The Council is being asked whether to start a consultation process in Conwy County, not on whether to introduce a Visitor Levy.
 Any final decision to introduce a Levy would be taken by Full Council at a later date.

 -